opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 OSC interacts with various components of the Cloud/Software Defined Infrastructure system to automate and orchestrate the virtualized security functions as visualized in Figure 2.

-![Open Security Controller Architecture Details](./images/osc_architecture_details.png) **Figure 2: Open Security Controller Architecture Details**
+![Open Security Controller Architecture Details](./images/osc_architecture_details.png)

+*Figure 2: Open Security Controller Architecture Details*

 #### Graphical User Interface and North Bound API
 OSC User Interface and its North Bound API allow the security administrator to define policies as they relate to the security services deployment and policy based redirection of network traffic to the virtualized security functions.
-All actions possible with using OSC GUI are also available using OSC’s NB API.
+All actions possible with using OSC's GUI are also available using OSC’s NB API.

 The detailed API documentation can be found in OSC API Documentation (also available live on the deployed OSC server in API-DOC section).

 #### Virtualization Connectors
 The Virtualization Connector module within OSC allows security function managers to work across multiple virtualization environments.
-The Virtualization connector uses the Virtual Infrastructure Manager (VIM) native API's such as compute, network, storage, image, identity service to implement the following high level functionality:
+The Virtualization Connector uses the Virtual Infrastructure Manager (VIM) native API's such as compute, network, storage, image, identity service to implement the following high level functionality:
 *	Bootstrap information for virtual security appliance to startup and connect to manager
 *	Dynamic Provisioning/De-provisioning based on configured [Deployment Specification](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/concepts/concepts.md#deployment-specifications)
  *	Using Appliance image metadata, retrieve and store images on VIM’s image service
 *	Subscribe to Notification events on infrastructure layer and take required actions

 #### SDN Controller Plugins